forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 - Tiktok Reliability Manager: issue manager, issue collection from different source, create issue output file and send the issue output file to the TikTok Reliability Server.
 - tiktok_signal_handler() : handle signal handle and send the native issue to the Tiktok Reliability Manager
 - LeakCanary: Use the principle of LeakCanary to find possible memory in Java and send the issue to Tiktok Reliability Manager.
 See more information at section 5.3.
 - BlockCanary:  Use the principle  of BlockCanary to find UI thread blocking issues and send the issue to Tiktok Reliability Manager.
+It is very useful to find ANRs issue.
 See more information at section 5.5.1
 - Handler Collection: Use the principal of BlockCanary to find TiKtok customized Issue and send the issue to Tiktok Reliability Manager.
 See more information at section 5.5.2
 - Rendering Collection: use the sufaceflinger callback Choreographer#FrameCallbackdo#Frame() to find rendering Issue and send the issue to Tiktok Reliability Manager.
 See more information at section 5.4.